 Statement of Purpose

 Systems neuroscience has been a major strength of research at Boston University.
-The Boston University Center for Systems Neuroscience (CSN) was established to provide a unifying collaborative and administrative structure designed to further enhance research, foster collaboration, and enhance recruitment of new researchers in the field of systems neuroscience in multiple colleges and departments on both the Charles River Campus and Medical Campus.
+The Boston University Center for Systems Neuroscience (CSN) is established to provide a unifying collaborative and administrative structure designed to further enhance research, foster collaboration, and enhance recruitment of new researchers in the field of systems neuroscience in multiple colleges and departments on both the Charles River Campus and Medical Campus.

 The Center for Systems Neuroscience is interdisciplinary and interdepartmental in nature and University-wide in scope.
 The mission of the center is to advance research in systems neuroscience at Boston University with the following specific goals: